Isidoro Malmierca Peoli

 Isidoro Octavia Malmierca Peoli (25 September 1930 – 11 August 2001) was a Cuban politician who was Cuba's foreign minister from 1976 to 1992 and founder of the Cuban Communist Party.

+Early life

 Born in Havana, he became involved in Cuba's turbulent left-wing politics as a young man, joining the tiny Popular Socialist Party, the Moscow-line predecessor of the Communist Party, during the years of right-wing regimes that preceded the 1959 revolution.
 The PSP had only a few thousand members, but was well-organized and had strong links with the urban unions.

+Role in Cuban Revolution

 The PSP at first played little part in Fidel Castro's armed struggle against the dictatorship of General Fulgencio Batista, which took place mainly in the countryside, and only threw its weight behind Castro's guerrilla campaign a few months before Batista finally fled the country.
 Until then, it had tended to denounce the young rebels' "adventurism."